StefanoMarina/sysjack/README.md

 ```

 if PREEMPT is present in the name of your operating system, you have
 low latency kernels.
-Otherwise [here is a guide to generating them] (#https: //github.com/dddomin3/DSPi).
+You can [try to build one](#https: //github.com/dddomin3/DSPi) instead.

-If you are on Raspberry pi3/pi4, give a try to the 64 bit edition, as of 5.10 is pre-built for low latency: [https://downloads.raspberrypi.org/raspios_lite_arm64/images/](https://downloads.raspberrypi.org/raspios_lite_arm64/images/).
+If you are on Raspberry pi3/pi4, give a chance to 64 bit edition, as of 5.10 Raspberry Pi OS is pre-built for low latency: [https://downloads.raspberrypi.org/raspios_lite_arm64/images/](https://downloads.raspberrypi.org/raspios_lite_arm64/images/).

 ## Jack daemon

-It should be easy enough to install jack:
+Install jack daemon first:

 ```
 sudo apt-get install --no-recommends jackd2